 When you retain Lombardi & Miler Law Firm PLLC, you have the assurance that you have a criminal defense attorney who will:

 - Thoroughly and completely represent your rights, regardless of your alleged crime or background

 - Provide you with the individualized and personalized attention that you and your case merit

 - Aggressively represent and defend you, whether in or out of the courtroom

 - Continue to stay current on any developments in your case and communicate with you regarding the same

-A conviction for a criminal charge can bring severe consequences and a lifelong stigma as a convicted criminal.
+If you are convicted for a criminal offense, it can bring with it severe consequences and a lifelong stigma as a convicted criminal.
 Consequently, it is essential that you have the very best criminal defense.
-Even if you know you are innocent, think the prosecution’s case against you is weak, and suspect that much of the supposed evidence against you was gathered in violation of your rights, it behooves you to have an experienced and knowledgeable defense lawyer working diligently to prove all those things on your behalf.
+Even if you know that you are innocent, think the prosecution’s case against you is weak or suspect that much of the supposed evidence against you was gathered in violation of your rights, it behooves you to have an experienced and knowledgeable defense lawyer working diligently to prove those things on your behalf.

-The court system can be very difficult and overwhelming to navigate, but we have the necessary experience to walk you through each step of your case and to help you achieve the best possible outcome.
+The court system can be very difficult and overwhelming to navigate, but our team has the necessary experience to walk you through each step of your case and help you achieve the best outcome possible.